 Thanks to a generous donation, I’m honored that my artwork engages the environment of the new Angie Fowler Adolescent & Young Adult Cancer Institute at UH Rainbow Babies and Children’s Hospital in Cleveland.
 The design by Stanley Beamon & Sears is very innovative as is all of their work especially in healthcare.
 Instead of a large centrally located nurses station that many times is far from the patients they serve, smaller nurses stations, designed as alcoves are placed directly adjacent to patients.
-Click here to see photos of the institute from the Architects website.
 It is at one of these nurses stations that my artwork is placed.
 For this location, Tom Huck, curator of the art collection at University Hospitals, selected artworks from different artists to present to the donors.
 From this group, they chose “There’s No Place To Hide”.

 From University Hospitals Website: